 Amazing!
 I was overjoyed and so touched!
 “Shall I open it right now?”
 I asked dramatically, trying to build suspense and excitement for the unveiling, as we do so often back in America.

 “No!” said some of the students.
 “Yes!” said others.

 “Am I supposed to open it in front of them?”
 I whispered desperately to Oliver, realizing I was entering a cultural confusion castle.
 Oliver made some gesture with his head that was somewhere between a “No” and a “Yes.”
 I was awfully confused.

-Look at my expression in the photo to the lower right as I desperately tried to communicate with Oliver from his position behind the camera.
+Look at my expression in the photo below as I desperately tried to communicate with Oliver from his position behind the camera.
 “What do I do now, brother?” my eyes are pleading.
 Oliver simply made the same half “No” half “Yes” head movement.
 Oy!

 Well, at this point it would have been very rude in America not to proceed with the unwrapping.
 I mean, these lovely people spent all this time to select a thoughtful gift and wrap it nicely.
 In my country, when we put in such an effort, we look forward to seeing the look on the recipient’s face when they hungrily rip it open in front of us.
 How could I let them down?

 And so I began tearing open the wrapping paper.
 I was so excited to see what the gift was!
 I peeked up at the faces in the room and couldn’t quite read them.
 Happiness?
 Confusion?
 Anger?
 Ah, but how could they NOT want to see the present and my face as I gazed upon it?

 Four layers of wrapping paper later, the most beautiful kente pattern fabric imaginable unfurled itself into my hands.
 Gold!
 Purple!
 Yellow!
 Green!
 Oh the beauty!

 “This is as if you took all my most precious dreams and put them in the form of a cloth,” I gushed, choking back tears of emotion.
 “It is the most perfect gift ever.
 Thank you so much!”